aleph2c/learning_xslt_with_python/README.md

 [XPath 3.0/3.1 training resource](https://www.altova.com/training/xpath3), and there
 are lots of XSLT 2.0 books.

-XSLT is an XML, so it is verbose.
-This is the cost of having a data transform language that can run against itself.
-If you have your development environment augmented with programmable snippets, I would recommend that you work on your snippet programs as you learn how to program XSLT.
-These snippets will remove the tedium of typing in the XSLT XLM program syntax.
-In this way, you will be able to programattically type in, then debug, the hundreds of XSLT programs you will encounter in your training.

-For example, if you use Vim, install SirVer's outstanding UltiSnips python-backed-snippets technology.
-Then build up a custom, intermediary shorthand between your fingers and the XSLT language.
+If your editor uses snippet's, like SirVer's outstanding UltiSnips technology for Vim, get yourself ready to build up a custom, intermediary shorthand between your fingers and the XSLT language.
 Don't copy someone else's [snippet library](https://github.com/aleph2c/.vim/blob/master/snippets/xslt.snippets), build your own as you read through the XSLT books.
 Leave programming notes as comments in your snippets work, you will reference these notes while you improve